Bobwick/Swiftful-Thinking-Basic-Bootcamp/README.md

 ✅ Lesson 2	Swift Basics: How to use basic types in Swift (Bool,String, Int) - 02/08/2025

-🔄 Lesson 3	Swift Basics: How to use Variables and Constants -	In Progress
+✅ Lesson 3	Swift Basics: How to use Variables and Constants -	02/-8/2025

-🔜 Lesson 4	Swift Basics: How to write if-statements and use operators -	Upcoming
+🔄 Lesson 4	Swift Basics: How to write if-statements and use operators -	Upcoming

+_________

 📂 Furture Projects